 Make sure you practice “leave no trace behind” when you travel.
 Be sure to bring a pooper scooper and bags so you can easily clean up after your dog.
-And of course, make sure you keep your dog safe by keeping him on a leash so he can't accidentally get away.
+And, of course, make sure you keep your dog safe by keeping him on a leash so he can't accidentally escape.

 3. Prevent Overheating

 Most road trips happen during the spring and summer months, so warm weather may be a factor in your dog’s safety.
 Air conditioning in your car, or a nice breeze will typically keep your car at a comfortable and safe temp while you are driving, but what about when you make pit stops?

 Even a quick trip to the bathroom or a speedy meal can leave your car and your pooch baking in the hot sun.
 Even just a few minutes on a hot summer day can put your dog in danger.
 Check out our car temp chart to see just how dangerous it is to leave your dog locked in a hot car.

 When possible, avoid leaving your dog alone in the car.
 It may be unavoidable if you are travelling alone with your dog, but you should take every possible measure available to you to keep your dog safe.
 Leaving your car on with the AC running (locked, of course), or sticking to drive-throughs for as many of your stops as possible will reduce the risk for your dog.